+The authors at the University of Illinois were supported, in part, under NASA Grant NCC 3-852 from the John H. Glenn Research Center at Lewis Field.
 The authors wish to acknowledge several individuals who made significant contributions to this work.
-In particular, Joe Zoeckler and Carl Blaser from NASA Glenn played an important role in modifying and improving the traversing apparatus.
-Test engineers Pam Phillips and Bill Sewall and the experienced technicians of the NASA Langley LTPT deserve special recognition for their diligent efforts to make these sophisticated measurements successful.
+In particular, Joseph Zoeckler and Carl Blaser from NASA John H. Glenn Research Center at Lewis Field played an important role in modifying and improving the traversing apparatus.
+Test engineers Pamela Phillips and William Sewall and the experienced technicians of the NASA Langley Research Center Low-Turbulence Pressure Tunnel (LTPT) deserve special recognition for their diligent efforts to make these sophisticated measurements successful.
 The LTPT staff played a collaborative role in upgrading the traverse apparatus and developing the split-film calibration facility.
-Finally, the authors at the University of Illinois were supported, in part, under NASA Grant NCC 3-852 from the John H. Glenn Research Center.